bM7tcHF88GBxDni/capital-quiz-serverless-node/README.md

 - This repository is an internal Lambda API which calls an external, public API for data, normalises this data for our purpose and returns to FE (capital-quiz-vite).

 - Please run both repositories simultaneously.
+This is the Serverless repository, find the [React repository here](https://github.com/johnson-singh-software/capital-quiz-react).

 ## How To Run Locally